Book of Dede Korkut: Manuscript tradition

-Since the early 18th century, the Book of Dede Korkut has been translated into French, English, Russian and Hungarian.Abu Al Ghazi Bahadur, A History of the Turks, Moguls, and Tatars, Vulgarly called Tartars, Together with a Description of the Countries They Inhabit, 2 vols.
-(London, 1730) However, it was not until it caught the attention of H.F.
+Since the early 18th century, the Book of Dede Korkut has been translated into French, English, Russian and Hungarian.
+However, it was not until it caught the attention of H.F.
 Von Diez, who published a partial German translation of Dede Korkut in 1815, based on a manuscript found in the Royal Library of Dresden, that Dede Korkut became widely known to the West.
 The only other manuscript of Dede Korkut was discovered in 1950 by Ettore Rossi in the Vatican Library.

-Until Dede Korkut was transcribed on paper, the events depicted therein survived in the oral tradition, at least from the 9th and 10th centuries.
+Until Dede Korkut was transcribed on paper, the events depicted therein survived in oral tradition, at least from the 9th and the 10th centuries.
 The "Bamsi Beyrek" chapter of Dede Korkut preserves almost verbatim the immensely popular Central Asian dastan Alpamysh, dating from an even earlier time.
 The stories were written in prose, but peppered with poetic passages.
 Recent research by Turkish and Turkmen scholars revealed, that the Turkmen variant of the Book of Dede Korkut contains sixteen stories, which have been transcribed and published in 1998.

+In 2018, the Gonbad manuscript was discovered.
+The first leaf of the Gonbad manuscript is missing.
+For that reason, it is not known how the name of the manuscript was recorded in writing.